Platform Masters - Will you be the world's next platform master?

 3 The node system - complex movements

-Most platformers have platforms that have very simple movements - they move in one direction, stop, return, stop, and so forth.
+Most platformers have platforms that have very simple movements - they move in one direction, stop at a predetermined point, return to the starting position, stop, and so forth.
 A few games have ciruclar motions, and others form the shape of a bracket (the "[").
 Although Platform Masters can do that as well and it's what you'll see in the early worlds, Platform Masters is unique in the extreme complexity that dynamic platforms can have for how they move.
 Some platforms can trace the shape of a square, triangle, or hexagon.
 Think that's advanced?
 Platform Masters, thanks to the node-based system, goes even further - some platforms may trace the shape of a star, a shoe, a car, an airplane, even truly random shapes.
 Each platform can use up to 100 nodes but it's rare to see anything going much beyond only 4 until world 13.
 After world 13, it's still rare to see much going beyond 12 nodes.
 Regardless of the complexity, all platforms always follow the same pattern so at least they're always predictable.